Registered Manager Children’s Home by Chase Recruitment

-Chase Recruitment are working with a newly established care provider for children and young adults to recruit a Registered Manager to join a new team in Bradford.
+Chase Recruitment are working with an established and expanding care provider for children and young adults to recruit a Registered Manager to join a team in Nottingham.
 Our client is committed to achieving the best possible outcomes for their children and aim to create creating a warm, nurturing environment that supports the safety, growth, and development of the children in their care.
-This is full time role for a Registered Manager in Bradford.
+This is full time role for a Registered Manager to be part of a team in Nottingham.

 What's on offer?